ozgen/prometheus-alertmanager-msteams/README.md

 # prometheus-alertmanager-msteams

 This repository is an example of how to configure prometheus, alertmanager and prometheus-msteams for notifiying msteams channel.
-This repository inspired from that [blog].
+This repository is inspired from that [blog].
 The implementation is declerative, so Helm is not used.
 (Only used for to generate prometheus-msteams yaml files like that `helm template prometheus-msteams/`
  ).
 ## How to Setup?